Zero-Waste Ziploc Bag Alternative: Stasher Bags

 - Plastic is made using fossil fuels.
 The process of extracting fossil fuels from the Earth is harmful to the planet.
 Not only does it speed up climate change, but, according to waterkeeper.org, negatively impacts our oceans.

-- So much of the plastic we use is either single-use or, shockingly, “zero-use.”
+- 👎 So much of the plastic used on Earth is either single-use or, shockingly, “zero-use.”
 How many times have you gotten take-out food from a restaurant to find plastic utensils in there you didn’t need because you were eating at home where you have flatware?
 So you just throw it out.
 These plastics use bad resources for production then, to make it worse without even a single use sometimes, end up in landfills.
 Plastics don’t disintegrate so they end up in our oceans.

 I inquired with the company’s customer service team about replacing it and they had no good answer.
 The company didn’t have any sort of warranty and then I was left with….waste.
 And that was precisely the issue we were trying to avoid when I purchased them for our home.